Delhi–Panipat Regional Rapid Transit System: Route and stations

-The line will start from Hazrat Nizamuddin station, which will allow interchange with Delhi-Alwar and Delhi-Meerut lines, as well as connectivity to the Nizamuddin railway station, Sarai Kale Khan ISBT and Sarai Kale Khan - Nizamuddin metro station.
-There will be total 16 stations on the corridor out of which two will be underground and the rest will be elevated.
+The line will start from Sarai Kale Khan station, which will allow interchange with Delhi-Alwar RapidX and Delhi-Meerut RapidX lines, as well as connectivity to the Nizamuddin railway station, Sarai Kale Khan ISBT and Sarai Kale Khan - Nizamuddin metro station.
+There will be total 22 stations on the corridor out of which two will be underground and the rest will be elevated.

-Proposed extension to Karnal

-An extension to Karnal involving 3 additional stations has been proposed and the same is in feasibility stage.

 Inter-connectivity

 It will connect with the following multi-model transports: